microsoft/maro/examples/cim/dqn/README.md

-This file contains instructions on how to use MARO on the Empty Container Repositioning (ECR) scenario.
+This file contains instructions on how to use MARO on container inventory management (CIM).

 ### Overview
-The ECR problem is one of the quintessential use cases of MARO.
+Container inventory management (CIM) is one of the quintessential use cases of MARO.
 The example can be run with a set of scenario configurations that can be found under maro/simulator/scenarios/cim.
 General experimental parameters (e.g., type of topology, type of algorithm to use, number of training episodes) can be configured through config.yml.
 Each RL formulation has a dedicated folder, e.g., dqn, and all algorithm-specific parameters can be configured through the config.py file in that folder.

 ### Single-host Single-process Mode:
-To run the ECR example using the DQN algorithm under single-host mode, go to examples/cim/dqn and run single_process_launcher.py.
+To run the CIM example using the DQN algorithm under single-host mode, go to examples/cim/dqn and run single_process_launcher.py.
 You may play around with the configuration if you want to try out different settings.